Why choose the University of Utah, S.J. Quinney College of Law?

 *The early decision application is a binding process; thus, if you apply, and you are subsequently admitted, you commit to enroll at and attend the University of Utah S.J.
 Quinney College of Law.
-If you submit your completed early decision application by October 18, you will be notified of your application status by November 8.
+If you submit your completed early decision application by October 20, you will be notified of your application status on (or before) November 10.

 Regular Admission Process